For information about the MultiCare Good Samaritan Puyallup potential hepatitis C exposure, go to www.multicare.org/safety-alert.

 When and in what circumstances does a patient need to retest?Retesting is based on a person’s exposure date.
 When exposed, an individual is considered acute for up to six months, and would require additional testing to rule out infection in that timeframe.
 Past six months, the body has either cleared the infection or converted to a chronic carrier.

-Does anyone need to test for hepatitis C ongoing?Injection drug users who are currently using need frequent retesting.
+Does anyone need ongoing tests for hepatitis C?Injection drug users who are currently using need frequent retesting.
 Because they are at high risk of hepatitis C exposure, if they continue to use, they should be tested throughout their lives.

 Can a person can be positive for hep C, clear it from their body, then become re-infected later?Yes, if the same risk factors exist.